The Parking Zone – June 2019

 It appears $12 million can’t buy you truck parking spaces, though.

 “Commercial vehicles over 20,000 Gross Vehicle Weight will be prohibited; they will be required to use the Port of Entry as a rest stop, five miles to the north,” ODOT said in a statement.
 “Rest rooms were constructed at the POE just for this purpose.”

 Nevada state government getting it done

-Keyword: construct.
+Keyword: construction.
 As in more parking space.

 Great thinking, Nevada!

 More shenanigans in Joliet